 To tell you the truth, that almost put me off altogether, because I can stand watching a bad anime or just a couple of episodes of a bad anime to get my chuckles in, but if you give me a good anime and then tell me its finale is terrible, I feel like I’ll be investing a lot just to end up disappointed.

 One of the reasons for the initial confusion is that the first episode keeps jumping between the girls.
 For a good chunk of the run time, it’s just constantly reminding us that the girls don’t remember what happened the night before and they’re all sleepy and feeling ill.

 The opening scene does show all of the girls, now unconscious, being transported back to their houses, and we learn a friend of Kate’s, Lise, went missing and was found dead in the woods under mysterious circumstances.
-Everything culminates in the end with all of the girls being lead to a location in a park by a bunch of butterflies that only they seem to be able to see.
+Everything culminates in all of the girls being lead to a location in a park by a bunch of butterflies that only they seem to be able to see.
 They meet two people, clad in black, who introduce themselves as their teachers before instructing them to kill a nearby man who turns out to be a monster.

 It’s staged very much like a thriller, which I like, but it doesn’t change the fact that the first episode is confusing.
 I think it does enough to keep my attention and make me want to learn more, however.

 The art and animation will take some getting used to.
 Everyone’s very lanky with big lips and smaller eyes than you typically see in anime.
 It’s not really bad, but it’s just weird to me.
 Not my cup of tea.